MLHale/insure-container-sec/milestone_3.md

 **Technical Plan**<br>

 The following displays the team's original technical plan.
-This can be used to compare the changes and outcomes of the project with the inital project intentions.
+This can be used to compare the changes and outcomes of the project with the initial project intentions.

 >Our general plan is to create a Docker container, composed of other Docker containers and components.
 Each component will >complete a dedicated security related task.
 Components will use existing scripts and tools, when possible, to evaluate >targets.
 Currently, we plan to run tests such as nmap and OWASP Top 10 to discover any possible configuration >vulnerabilities.
 Docker files will be checked for configuration issues and threats.
 Scripts to use these tools will be >written in bash and python.
 Any important output will be sent up to the component caller, where it will be added to a report. >This report will be a consolidation of all the important data and output in a PDF file.